Discover more from Productive Flourishing

-It’s become more obvious to me that that counsel also covers making bad decisions.
-It’s not just that you have to embrace making a good decision and having the failure come up in the execution, but, rather, you have to be prepared to make bad decisions in the first place.
+Over time it's become more obvious to me that this counsel also covers making bad decisions.
+It's not just that you have to embrace making a good decision and having the failure come up in the execution, but, rather, you have to be prepared to make bad decisions in the first place.

 There's a big gap between the inputs — information, time, and resources — to your decision-making process and the output of that process.
 More experienced changemakers jump that gap quicker and usually with better success, and know how to tuck and roll and keep their eyes forward when they do make bad decisions.

-As your work gains momentum, you’ll have to make more decisions precisely because its scope and visibility grows.
-If you haven’t worked your way through learning to make good decisions and recovering from bad ones when you’re starting out, it’s going to be much, much harder to make those decisions when people are watching and the decisions have a bigger impact.
+As your work gains momentum, you'll have to make more decisions precisely because the scope and visibility grow.
+If you haven't worked your way through learning to make good decisions and recovering from bad ones when you're starting out, it's going to be much, much harder to make those decisions when people are watching and the decisions have a bigger impact.

-At the same time that you’re disadvantaged by experience, perspective, and resources, you’re blessed by having a safer sandbox to make bad decisions.
+Just as you might be disadvantaged in a sense by experience, perspective, and resources — but you’ll be blessed if you can create a safer sandbox to make bad decisions.
 Would you rather make a bad decision when there are three people involved who know or when there are 300,000?